 The following information comes from The National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), a part of the National Institutes of Health (NIH) and the U.S. Department of Health and Human Services.
-To ensure that you’re viewing the most up-to-date information, we recommend visiting the hepatitis A entry at the NIDDK website.

 The liver is an organ that does many important things.